 One of the lead scientists of the Cornell Tech research group, during one of his phone interviews, noted:

 “These bots exhibit many similar market-exploiting behaviors – front running, aggressive latency optimization, etc. – common on Wall Street, as revealed in the popular Michael Lewis expose ‘Flash Boys.”’

 The researchers built their own bot, in order to better understand how the practices of Flash boys trading bots.
 To the surprise of the professor, the research team received buyout offers.

 Flash boys trading bots benefit from ordinary users

-As per the report, the flash boys trading bots are anticipating and profiting from ordinary users’ trades on decentralized exchanges, which let them trade more directly.
-According to the researchers, the firms that deploy the flash boys trading bots programs manage to get priority ordering by paying higher fees and use that advantage for practices such as front running, in which traders can see orders from others and manage to place their own first.
+As per the report, the flash boys trading bots are anticipating and profiting from ordinary users’ trades on decentralized exchanges.
+Which let them trade more directly.
+According to the researchers, the firms that deploy the flash boys trading bots programs manage to get priority ordering by paying higher fees.
+Also, they use the advantages of the practices.
+Such as front running, in which traders can see orders from others and manage to place their own first.
 Juels noted that the crypto bots’ use can be so lucrative, it would pay for a miner to execute a 51-percent attack, in which computers take over the network of a particular coin.